Explore Jobs

 2. What is a good salary for a receptionist?

 A good salary for a receptionist is $30,571 or more.
-The average receptionist salary is $30,571, so those making at least $30,571 are earning above-average paychecks.
+This average salary indicates that those earning at least this amount are making above-average wages.

-3. Do Receptionist jobs pay well?
+3. Do receptionist jobs pay well?

-4. Where do receptionists get paid the most?
+4. Where do receptionists earn the most?

-Following WA, the states with the highest-paid receptionists are Connecticut, New York, and Massachusetts, with average annual salaries of $33,702, $33,807, and $34,278 respectively.
+Following Washington, the states with the next highest salaries for receptionists include Connecticut, New York, and Massachusetts, with average annual salaries of $33,702, $33,807, and $34,278, respectively.

 1. Washington, DC – $34,708